omarbenhamid/django-mcp-server/README.md

 🚀 Django-Style declarative style tools to allow AI Agents and MCP clients tool to interact with Django.<br/>
 🚀 Expose Django models for AI Agents and MCP Tools to query in 2 lines of code in a safe way.<br/>
 🚀 Convert Django Rest Framework APIs to MCP tools with one annotation.<br/>
-✅ Working on all apps (WSGI and ASGI) without infrastructure change.<br/>
+✅ Working on both WSGI and ASGI without infrastructure change.<br/>
+✅ Validated as a Remote Integration with Claude AI.<br/>
 🤖 Any MCP Client or AI Agent supporting MCP , (Google Agent Developement Kit, Claude AI, Claude Desktop ...) can interact with your application.

 Many thanks 🙏 to [all the contributor community](https://github.com/omarbenhamid/django-mcp-server/graphs/contributors)